(TSXV: ESAF) (FSE: 3DD0) (OTCQB: SYNTF)

 DIRECT REPLACEMENT COMPATIBILITY

-Syntholene eFuel is designed for drop-in compatibility with existing petroleum-based engines, motors, turbines, pipelines, and tankers without redesign or retrofit.
+Syntholene eFuel is designed for drop-in compatibility with existing petroleum-based engines, motors, turbines, pipelines, and tankers without redesign nor retrofit.

 CARBON NEUTRAL CLEAN PRODUCTION